Flight-Assist-On/Elite-Dangerous-Guides/README.md

 # Elite-Dangerous-Guides

+##Flight Assist On

-PDF guides for Elite Dangerous by Flight Assist On
+PDF guide library for Elite Dangerous